The Internal Mailing List

 Targeted demographic lists: This list lets you find any type of person you want to target, searching for things such as age, gender, geographic location, income level, and the number of children in the home.
 It lets you narrow your search to a very specific profile.
 These lists are the most common type for a small business to start with because they tend to be the most cost-effective to acquire.
 Examples include:

-• Consumer Databases
+- Consumer Databases

-You can reach households and individuals based on demographics (age, gender, geographic location), lifestyle interests (shopping, dining, recreation) and purchase behavior (what they’ve purchased in the past).
+You can reach households and individuals based on demographics (age, gender, geographic location), lifestyle interests (shopping, dining, recreation) and purchase behavior (what they’ve purchased in the past). - Saturation Mailing Lists

 Residential mailing lists effectively reach every household in a specific neighborhood across the US.
-These list are cost-effective because they rely on the USPS for delivery and can be a good choice for small business offers with mass appeal.
+These list are cost-effective because they rely on the USPS for delivery and can be a good choice for small business offers with mass appeal. - New Homeowner Mailing Lists

-New homeowners are a great audience because they need everything when they move, from a new dry cleaner to new favorite pizza place.
+New homeowners are a great audience because they need everything when they move, from a new dry cleaner to new favorite pizza place. - Public Record Data

 This data is beneficial to companies whose services relate to a homeowner’s property.
 Selects on the data include information on home value, year the home was built, roof type and number of rooms.